City-of-Helsinki/pysakoinnin-sahk-asiointi-ui/README.md

 where `<GROUP-NAME>` is the Azure library name of the variable group in double quotes e.g. `"pysakoinnin-sahk-asiointi-ui-development"`

-this will return the four-digit identifier that you use in the update script
+this will return the four-digit identifier that you use in the update script.

+If a given variable key already exists, the command will instead update the existing value.

 ### Config for Helsinki-Profiili MVP